 Additionally, as the practice of fracking gains more widespread adoption, the potential for oil and gas industry accidents may rise significantly.
 Fracking requires additional loads of water and sand, which are carried to the drilling site by commercial drivers.
 That means more drowsy drivers on the road and, most likely, more accidents as a result.

 Fortunately, accident victims don’t have to navigate the details of their legal case alone.
-If you or someone you love has been seriously injured by an oil or gas industry driver, your case may warrant a special investigation into the circumstances behind the accident.
-Oilfield accident lawyers can review employer backgrounds, training, and policies to reveal whether the business has a history of negligent behavior.
+If you or someone you love has been seriously injured by an oil or gas industry driver — or harmed while working on an oil rig — your case may warrant a special investigation into the circumstances behind the accident.
+Qualified Austin oilfield accident lawyers can review employer backgrounds, training, and policies to reveal whether the business has a history of negligent behavior.

-While we may never be able to undo the damage of a serious motor vehicle accident, we can help you assert control over your case and fight for your rights against oil and gas companies.
+While we may never be able to undo the damage of a serious oil rig accident, we can help you assert control over your case and fight for your rights against oil and gas companies.
 We are client focused and passionate about justice, and we will do everything in our power to help you reclaim your life again after your accident.

 If you have been involved in an accident involving an oil or gas vehicle — or any motor vehicle — contact us today for your free consultation.
-Our expert attorneys can explain your rights, help you find medical care, and ensure that negligent parties are brought to task for their actions.
+Our expert oil rig accident lawyers in Austin can explain your rights, help you find medical care, and ensure that negligent parties are brought to task for their actions.